kingluo/routerify-lite/README.md

 ### Performance 2

-Routerify-lite uses plain mode; 50 URI patterns.
+Routerify-lite uses HashMap; 50 URI patterns.

 `wrk -t2 -c100 -d60s http://test1:8080`

 ![Performance](performance3.png)

-You could see that both plain and regex are better than linear scan.
+You could see that both HashMap and RegexSet are better than linear scan.

-## Difference between Routerify and Routerify-lite

-* Routerify uses `*` to match anything, while Routerify-lite uses `.*`
-* Routerify-lite has plain mode